-- Country limits are set providing the maximum overall net exposure BOA UK deems appropriate to take on in any specific country.
-The amount is set out in the Country Risk report which is reviewed in detail by BRC annually with limits approved by the Board. - Maximum counterparty limits are set at 22.5% of Tier 1 Capital (however on an exceptional basis the Board might approve certain exposure up to 25% of Tier 1 Capital).
-New clients are assessed by the Relationship Manager and a credit assessment is carried out.
-This then goes to the Credit Committee for approval.
+- Country limits are set providing the maximum overall net exposure BOA UK is happy to take on in any specific country. - Maximum counterparty limits are set at 22.5% of Tier 1 Capital (however on an exceptional basis the Board might approve certain exposure up to 25% of Tier 1 Capital).
+New clients are assessed by the Relationship Manager and a credit application is completed and submitted to RMD for review and challenge.
+If supported by RMD, this then goes to the Credit Committee for approval.